 Since 1978, the overall rates of driver and occupant deaths per million registered vehicles have declined across all passenger vehicle types.
 Declines in death rates have been largest for SUV occupants.

-Overall, driver deaths per million registered passenger vehicles in 2012 were about the same for single and multiple vehicle crashes, but this pattern varied by vehicle type.
-Pickups had the highest number of deaths per registered vehicle in single-vehicle crashes (24 per million) and cars had the highest number of deaths per registered vehicle in multiple-vehicle crashes (24 per million).
-SUVs had the lowest number of deaths per registered vehicle both in single-vehicle crashes (8 per million) and in multiple-vehicle crashes (8 per million).
+Overall in 2013, there were 14 driver deaths per million registered passenger vehicles in single-vehicle crashes and 20 driver deaths per million registered passenger vehicles in multiple-vehicle crashes.
+Pickups had the highest number of deaths per registered vehicle in single-vehicle crashes (20 per million) and cars had the highest number of deaths per registered vehicle in multiple-vehicle crashes (25 per million).
+SUVs had the lowest number of deaths per registered vehicle both in single-vehicle crashes (8 per million) and in multiple-vehicle crashes (11 per million).

-Frontal impacts accounted for 12 driver deaths per million registered passenger vehicles in multiple-vehicle crashes in 2012 compared with 5 deaths per million in side impacts and 1 death per million in rear impacts.
+Frontal impacts accounted for 13 driver deaths per million registered passenger vehicles in multiple-vehicle crashes in 2013 compared with 5 deaths per million in side impacts and 2 deaths per million in rear impacts.

 A vehicle is classified as rolling over if it tips onto its side or roof at any time during the crash.
 The rollover may occur subsequent to a frontal or side impact with another vehicle or a fixed object.
 Many rollovers occur after a vehicle leaves the roadway and may lead to occupants being ejected from the vehicle, increasing the likelihood of a fatality.

-A total of 7,559 passenger vehicle occupants died in rollover crashes in 2012.
-Thirty percent of these did not involve any other impact.
+A total of 7,067 passenger vehicle occupants died in rollover crashes in 2013.
+Twenty-seven percent of these did not involve any other impact.

 Since 1978 pickups and SUVs have a consistently higher percentage of rollover deaths than cars.